 • encouraging young people to have a voice, be heard and give back to their local community

-• enabling young people to make a huge difference to improving their community and local environment
+• enabling young people to make a huge difference in improving their community and local environment

-Funded by Sellafield Ltd, with match funding from Thomas Graham & Sons and local donors, #CanDo is part of Transforming West Cumbria, a multi-year social investment programme developed by Cumbria Community Foundation.
+Funded by Sellafield Ltd, with match funding from Thomas Graham & Sons, Shepley Group Ltd and local donors, #CanDo is part of Transforming West Cumbria, a multi-year social investment programme developed by Cumbria Community Foundation.

 Who can apply?